Set Up a WordPress Multi Language Site (How to + Best Practises)

 To save time when you’re dealing with content-heavy websites, you may want to utilize automated translation.
 Keep in mind, however, we still recommend you review your translated content thoroughly to ensure there aren’t any mistakes.

 If you want to use machine or automatic translation on your website, TranslatePress enables you to do so.
-However, both the automatic translation engines it uses (Google Translate and DeepL) come at an additional cost.
+And you can even do it for free.

 To get started, go to Settings → TranslatePress → Automatic Translation tab and set the dropdown to Yes under Enable Automatic Translation